INK STAINS January 2018 issue update, call for subs: April, 2017

 About kristipetersenschoonover

 A ghost story writer who still sleeps with the lights on, Kristi Petersen Schoonover’s fiction has appeared in many magazines and anthologies; her traditionally published books include a short story collection, THE SHADOWS BEHIND.
 She was the recipient of three Norman Mailer Writers Colony Residencies and holds an MFA in Creative Writing from Goddard College.
-She serves as co-host of the DARK DISCUSSIONS podcast, as founding editor of the dark literary journal 34 ORCHARD, and is a member of both the New England Horror Writers and the Horror Writers Association.
+She is founding editor of the dark literary journal 34 ORCHARD, and is a board member of the New England Horror Writers, a member of the Horror Writers Association, and a proud member of the Rhode Island writer's community We Are Providence.
 Follow her adventures at kristipetersenschoonover.com.

 Posted on April 10, 2017, in Horror Stories, News, Short Stories and tagged , , , , , , , , , .
 Bookmark the permalink.
 Leave a comment.